jg-rp/python-jsonpath/docs/cli.md

 ## Global Options

-These arguments apply to any subcommand, and must be listed before the command.
+These arguments apply to any subcommand and must be listed before the command.

 ### `--debug`